National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/practices.md

 </table>

-While not all EHR-based research is “causal,” many studies seek “associations”, “effect,” or “impact,” each of which requires attention to some of these methods or issues.
+While not all EHR-based research is "causal", many studies seek "associations", "effect", or "impact", each of which requires attention to some of these methods or issues.
 Other strategies include the simulated/emulated clinical trial.[cite]

 PCORI has a [Methodology Standards list](https://www.pcori.org/research/about-our-research/research-methodology) of its own that, unlike the reporting guidelines described [below](#Methodology Checklists), goes into details about analytic plans themselves.